titanml/helm-charts/system/operator-lifecycle-manager/Contributing.md

 ### Create and publish a new catalog

 The cluster catalog contains all the available versions of our model orchestra operator.
-To add your new version to the catalog you will need to edit the either/both `./catalog/operator_catalog_dev.yaml` or/and `./catalog/operator_catalog_prod.yaml` files and add a new entry for your version.
+To add your new version to the catalog you will need to edit the `./catalog/operator_catalog.yaml` file and add a new entry for your version.

 **MAKE SURE NOT TO REMOVE OR CHANGE PREVIOUS VERSIONS AS CLIENTS MAY BE RELYING ON THEM**